mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 1. As a player, I want to play an accessible, easy to understand, fun, and visually attractive game that is responsive on any device.
 2. As a player, I want to see a list of game rules and instructions so I can understand how to play the game
-3. As a player, I want to enter my name so I can understand which player represents me on the game board and to keep track of my current score and high score
+3. As a player, I want to enter my name so I can understand which player represents me on the gameboard and to keep track of my current score and high score
 4. As a player, I want my name to be validated and to be provided with feedback on any errors with name entry to ensure I can understand which player I am in the game.
-5. As a player, I want to start a new game and receive directions on how to setup the game board
+5. As a player, I want to start a new game and receive directions on how to setup the gameboard
-6. As a player, while setting up the game board, I want the ability to place and rotate my game pieces vertically or horizontally within the limits of the game board
+6. As a player, while setting up the gameboard, I want the ability to place and rotate my game pieces vertically or horizontally within the limits of the gameboard grid
 7. As a player, I want any controls or buttons to be colourful, apparent, and attractive.
-8. As a player, while setting up the game board, I want the ability to reset the game board to remove the game pieces (ships) and start placement over again
+8. As a player, while setting up the gameboard, I want the ability to reset the gameboard to remove the game pieces (ships) and start placement over again
-9. As a player, once the game board is set up I want to see notifications and visual cues to understand the game has started and which player's turn it is to take a shot
+9. As a player, once the gameboard is set up I want to be presented with notifications, visual, and audio cues to understand the game has started and which player's turn it is to take a shot
-10. As a player, I want to see notifications and visual cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered
+10. As a player, I want to be presented with notifications, visual, and audio cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered
-11. As a player, once a turn has been taken, I want to see notifications and visual cues to understand whose turn was taken and if the turn resulted in hitting or missing a ship
+11. As a player, once a turn has been taken, I want to be presented with notifications, visual, and audio cues to understand whose turn was taken and if the turn resulted in hitting or missing a ship
-12. As a player, I want to see notifications and visual cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player
+12. As a player, I want to be presented with notifications, visual, and audio cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player
-13. As a player, I want to see notifications and visual cues indicating when all of a player's ships have been sunk and which player has won the game
+13. As a player, I want to be presented with notifications, visual, and audio cues indicating when all of a player's ships have been sunk and which player has won the game
 14. As a player, when a game has ended, I want to be given the option to start a new game
 15. As a player, when a game has ended, I want my high score to be retained until I end my browser session
+16. As a player, I want to be able to mute or unmute all game sounds

 #### Site Owner

-16. As the site owner, I want to receive feedback from players so I can understand if they are enjoying the game, identify any bugs, and continually improve the game.
+17. As the site owner, I want to receive feedback from players so I can understand if they are enjoying the game, identify any bugs, and continually improve the game.
+18. As the site owner, I want users to see a 404 page if they enter an incorrect URL so they can be navigated back to the main game page.

 [Back to Table of Contents](#table-of-contents)